$(function () { $(this).bind("contextmenu", function (e) { e.preventDefault(); }); }); ––>

 Employment

-2021 to Present - Technical consultant and R&D, Baseline Aquatic LLC, Eugene, Oregon
+to 2023 - Technical consultant and R&D, Baseline Aquatic LLC, Eugene, Oregon

 2017